munozcar/iris/README.md

 Basic package requirements: numpy, scipy, astropy, jax, pandas.
 Additional package requirements: jaxns, tinyGP, jaxopt.
 These are needed to do inference with IRIS.

 You need at least 16GB of RAM, and ideally (but not necessarily) a GPU.
-You need to unzip HITRAN.zip before use.
+Please unzip HITRAN.zip before use.

 #### Examples:
 To model emission from CO and H2O using one slab for each: